Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 The history of VRET, or Virtual Reality Exposure Therapy, goes back as far as the 1980s, with the first introduction of virtual reality technology.
 The fact that virtual reality was initially used in simulation and entertainment purposes did not stop mental health specialists from exploring its potential as the means of treating people with phobia and other mental health disorders.

 VRET truly began to gain traction in the 1990s and the early 2000s, quickly becoming a popular solution for people that cannot deal with their issues with traditional exposure therapy techniques.
 Being able to fact the fears in a controlled and safe environment with the help of VR made it surprisingly famous, with the technology advancing at a very fast pace since then, developing increasingly realistic and immersive simulations for VRET purposes.
+In a modern world, VRET is recognized all over the world as an effective treatment for phobias and anxiety disorders, used by mental health specialists worldwide to resolve people’s issues to help them live their lives in a more fulfilling manner.

 Mental health specialists tend to incorporate virtual reality exposure therapy into their existing techniques and strategies.
 They use VR to create simulations of the feared situation with a gradual increase in exposure that helps people build confidence and overcome fear as a result.
 Other therapeutic techniques can also be included in the process to address potential underlying thoughts or beliefs that fuel the fear (CBT, relaxation techniques, etc.).
 At the end of the day, each individual client requires its own approach in therapy to help them overcome their phobias and anxieties.